ashah2012/ashah2012.github.io/_posts/2018-10-07-spring-boot-starter-without-parent-pom.markdown

 	</dependencies>
 ```

-## We created a Spring Boot Application without inheriting the Parent POM
+## Conclusion

+**We created a Spring Boot Application without inheriting the Parent POM**.
 Finally our POM should look like this:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"